Where to Stay in Cork: Bedding Down in Ireland's Rebel City

 Luxury seekers gravitate toward The Imperial Hotel (from $220/night), where Michael Collins spent his last night before his assassination – although the hotel doesn’t advertise this as a selling point for obvious reasons.
 The rooms blend heritage touches with modern comforts, while the location puts you zero steps from Cork’s main thoroughfare.
 The Metropole Hotel (from $190/night) stands as an Art Deco alternative, its vintage elevator and ornate façade transporting guests to a time when people dressed for dinner and didn’t watch Netflix in bed.

 Mid-range travelers find sanctuary at Hotel Isaacs (from $140/night), built around a 19th-century warehouse featuring an unexpected courtyard waterfall that somehow makes sense despite Cork’s notoriously soggy reputation.
-Budget-conscious adventurers land at Kinlay House Hostel (from $30/night for dorms, $70/night for private rooms), where the free breakfast offers enough carbohydrates to fuel eight hours of English Market shopping and St. Patrick’s Street wandering.
+Budget-conscious adventurers land at Kinlay House Hostel (from $30/night for dorms, $70/night for private rooms), where the free breakfast offers enough carbohydrates to fuel eight hours of exploration, especially when following an Ireland itinerary that includes English Market, Cork as a central highlight.

 Insider tip: Request rooms facing away from Oliver Plunkett Street or bring industrial-strength earplugs – attempting sleep near this thoroughfare on weekend nights resembles trying to nap next to a very drunk church choir practicing Irish drinking songs.